NGO HomeComing invites you to an Estonian language and culture immersion camp

-HomeComing (Lõimeleer) is a summer camp that connects young Estonians living abroad and their families as well as multicultural families living in Estonia with Estonian life and culture.
-In our camps you can socialise with your peers from Estonia, learn Estonian handicrafts and traditional songs, dances, games and to play instruments.
-You can join horse cart and dugout canoe rides or go berry picking in the bog.
-Moreover, you can go on a ghost hunt at night, visit black sauna or join a laughter workshop.
+HomeComing is a summer camp that connects young Estonians living abroad and their families as well as multicultural families living in Estonia with Estonian life and culture.
+In our camps you can socialise with your peers from Estonia, learn Estonian handicrafts and traditional songs, dances and games.
+You can join horse cart and canoe rides, go on a ghost hunt at night or visit black sauna.
 We do everything in Estonian and in the Estonian way, but at the same time ensure that nobody`s excluded due to insufficient language skills.
 The program varies from year to year.
-In 2020, for example, we organised a traditional Estonian camp wedding.
-In 2021, we plan to introduce the laughter of Estonians and other people around the world in our laughter workshop.
+In 2022, the focus will be on Estonian wedding traditions.
+In 2021, our main theme was the summer version of Shrove Tuesday.

 We have been organising language and culture immersion camps in cooperation with the University of Tartu Viljandi Culture Academy since 2016.
-The camp teachers are mainly youth work students and alumni from the Viljandi Culture Academy and other Estonian universities who are responsible for carrying out the daily activities, including introducing the national foods, skills, dances and games.
-In addition, we engage experts with the skills in traditional handicrafts, story-telling etc., with the kids in addition to introducing national foods, skills, dances and games.
+The camp teachers are mainly youth work students and alumni from the Viljandi Culture Academy and other Estonian universities who are responsible for carrying out the daily activities, including introducing the national food, skills, dances and games.
+In addition, we engage experts with the traditional skills we focus on this particular year.

 The recommended age for participants is 10–16.
 As an extension of the children camp, Family Lõimeleer offers an opportunity for children younger than 10 years and their parents to take part in the camp.
 The younger children can partake in the activities of the teenagers’ camp, practice their Estonian and, by support from their parents, gather experience and courage for attending the camp unaccompanied in the longer run.